release-it/release-it/README.md

 With release-it, it's easy to create pre-releases: a version of your software that you want to make available, while it's not in the stable semver range yet.
 Often "alpha", "beta", and "rc" (release candidate) are used as identifier for pre-releases.

-For example, if you're working on a new major update for `awesome-pkg` (while the latest release was v1.4.1), and you want others to try a beta version of it:
+For example, if you're working on a new major update for `awesome-pkg` (while the latest release was v1.4.1), and you want others to try your latest beta version:

 ```
 release-it major --preRelease=beta